 Download Ken's Full Bio

 Stars who have appeared in his plays over the years include Carol Burnett, Lynn Redgrave, Alec Baldwin, Kristin Bell, Joan Collins, Robert Goulet, Mickey Rooney, Hal Holbrook, Dixie Carter, Frank Langella, Anne Heche, Otto Schenk, and Kristin Bell, Tony Shalhoub and Justin Bartha.

 Mr. Ludwig's book How To Teach Your Children Shakespeare was published in June 2013 by Random House and is now available in paperback, and his work has been published by the Yale Review.

 Crazy For You ran for four years at the Shubert Theater in New York, won the Tony, Drama Desk, Outer Critics Circle, Los Angeles Critics Circle and Helen Hayes Awards as Best Musical of the Year, as well as the Olivier Award for Best Musical in London, and was broadcast nationwide on the PBS television series “Great Performances.”
 After a hit revival at The Open Air Theatre in Regent’s Park in summer 2011, it transferred to the Novello Theatre in the West End and won a second Olivier Award for Best Musical.

 Lend Me A Tenor, was originally produced on Broadway by Andrew Lloyd Webber, revived in 2010 starring Tony Shalhoub and Justin Bartha, and has proved to be one of the most popular comedies of the past two decades.
 In London it was nominated for the Olivier Award as Comedy of the Year.
-On Broadway it was nominated for nine Tony Awards, including Best Play and Best Revival and won two Tonys, four Drama Desk Awards and three Outer Critics Circle Awards.
+On Broadway it was nominated for nine Tony Awards, including Best Play and Best Revival and won three Tonys, four Drama Desk Awards and three Outer Critics Circle Awards.
 It has been translated into at least twenty languages and produced in over thirty countries around the world.

 Moon Over Buffalo was nominated for two Tony Awards and marked Carol Burnett’s triumphant return to Broadway after 30 years, where she starred opposite Philip Bosco.
 Subsequent Broadway casts included Lynn Redgrave and Robert Goulet.
 In London it played at the legendary Old Vic starring Joan Collins and Frank Langella.